Pontifical universities in Rome

-A pontifical university is a Catholic university established by and directly under the authority of the Holy See.
+A pontifical university or athenaeum is a Catholic university established by and directly under the authority of the Holy See.
 It is licensed to grant academic degrees in sacred faculties, the most important of which are theology, canon law, and philosophy.
 Pontifical universities follow a European system of degrees in the sacred faculties, granting the baccalaureate, the licentiate, and the doctorate.

 As defined by the 1983 Code of Canon Law: